Avishkar-1505/OS-practice-and-projects/Problems/ch3/README.md

     Write simple program using socket connection to create a server that delivers a haiku when a client connect.
 Have your server listen to port 5575.

+8. **Echo Server**

+    Write an echo server using the Java networking API This server will wait for a client connection using the accept() method.
+When a client connection is received, the server will loop, performing the following steps:
+    - Read data from the socket into a buffer.
+    - Write the contents of the buffer back to the client.

+    The server will break out of the loop only when it has determined that the client has closed the connection.

+9. **Reverse Case Using Pipe**

+    Design a program using ordinary pipes in which one process sends a string message to a second process, and the second process reverses the case of each character in the message and sends it back to the first process.
+For example, if the first process sends the message Hi There, the second process will return hI tHERE.
+This will require using two pipes, one for sending the original message from the first to the second process and the other for sending the modified message from the second to the first process.
+You can write this program using either UNIX or Windows pipes.